 What the Pranapada Test Cannot Settle Alone

 The Pranapada test is powerful but limited.
 It can tell you that a candidate time is internally inconsistent under the classical rule.
 It cannot, by itself, tell you which of two candidates that both pass the rule is correct.
-In a typical rectification the Pranapada test eliminates roughly two thirds of candidates in a one-hour window and leaves a permissive zone four to fifteen minutes wide; inside that zone the test is silent.
+In a typical rectification the Pranapada test removes a substantial share of candidates and leaves short permissive pockets; inside those pockets the test is silent.
 Some other layer, life events, divisional charts, AI scoring, has to decide between the survivors.

 A second limitation is that the Pranapada rule is a necessary, not a sufficient, condition for a correct birth time.
 Many wrong candidates also pass the rule.
 The test screens out candidates that fail; it does not certify candidates that pass.
 A rectification that announced a result on the basis of a passing Pranapada alone would be using only a fraction of the available evidence, and a careful practitioner pairs the Pranapada result with at least one independent check before reporting a rectified time.